mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin-installers-windows.md

         └── README.txt

-1. Copy the appropriate files into the folders.
+1. Copy the appropriate files into the folders[^1].
 Note that all three versions of the plugin can have the same name, so long as they are in different folders.
-1. Add all the files inside the "installer image" folder to a new ZIP[^1] archive
+1. Add all the files inside the "installer image" folder to a new ZIP[^2] archive
 1. Change the extension from *.zip* to *.rhi*

 ## Everything but the kitchen sink